Published on : 09 Feb 2026

 Under UK261 Regulations (post-Brexit version of EU261), passengers affected by delays and cancellations have specific rights.

-Free rebooking on next available flight (same or partner airline)
+β Free rebooking on next available flight (same or partner airline) β Full refund if you choose not to continue travel β Meals and refreshments:

 British Airways stated today’s disruptions result from “air traffic control challenges, weather complications, and knock-on effect from earlier network pressures.”